-A new year is the perfect time to take a look at your home and think about making some changes.
+This summer is the perfect time to think about making some changes.
 There’s no need to start from scratch though.
 There’s a lot you can do with home décor accessories to give your furniture a new lease of life without spending a fortune.

 Take a leaf out of the books of professional interior designers and refresh your interiors with trimmings – along the edges of upholstered furniture, or the borders of cushions and curtains.
 It’s a way to enhance the style and colours you have already, while keeping budget in mind.

 “Interior designers consider trimmings to be like jewellery,” says VICTORIA CHEUNG of Altfield Interiors.
 “They add a level of detailed finish and layering to design schemes to create additional interest.
 It’s something that we can all do, with a little thought and creativity.”
 Trimmings are a colourful way to zhoosh your interiors – and something we can all get creative with.

 Victoria should know, as she has access to some of the most beautiful cords, fringes, edges and embroideries thanks to Samuel & Sons, an American family-owned company founded over 75 years ago, and one of the world’s most renowned makers of passementerie (trimmings).

 Back in 16th-century France, the art and craft of passementerie required a seven-year apprenticeship.
 Signalling social distinction, its trends ebbed and flowed through the classical Renaissance, to the bolder Empire and positively flamboyant Victorian eras.

 Today, while contemporary interior styles have often gone for clean lines, trimmings are well and truly back in vogue.
 When starting out, Victoria recommends neutral and subtle colours easy to blend into your existing interiors, focusing on cords and brush fringes for cushions, and contemporary borders for curtains and blinds.